tomeichlersmith/umn-cluster/user-manual/architecture.md

 - The head node (`spa-osg-hn`) and the worker nodes are only accessible by CSE-IT admins and those of us added as "cluster admins" by IT.
 Currently, the cluster admins are Jeremy and Tom.
-- The login node (`spa-osg-login`) is intended to be the point from which condor jobs are submitted.
-Additional login nodes could be added similar to how we currently have multiple zebra interactive nodes.
+- The login nodes (`spa-osg-login` and `zebra0{1..4}`) are intended to be the point from which condor jobs are submitted.
+Additional login nodes could be added if we have more users in the future demanding more interactive nodes.
+- The external ssh node (`spa-ssh-01`) is actually just a simple redirect to a virtual machine which handles all the incoming traffic (`cs-remote-spa-01`).
+  Many historic names for this node are included in the list of redirects (`spartha`, `login.physics`, `ssh.physics`).
 - Future plans for the cluster includes connecting the workstations to the condor cluster allowing them to submit jobs directly as well.